I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 I buy them at the local Dollar Store.

-This year, I could buy two baseball-sized water balls, or four smaller balls, for a dollar.
+This year, I bought two baseball-sized water balls, or four smaller balls, for a dollar.

 The secret: being a little organized

-You don’t have to be super organized for VBS Recreation, but it helps to have some sort of plan.
+You don’t have to be super organized for VBS Recreation, but it helps to have a simple plan.

 I started each day by running through the planned relays and group activities with my “trusted” assistants.
-(This year, my adult son with an occasional teenage helper as needed).
+(This year, my adult son with a helper as needed).

 This was particularly important on Friday, which is water day for our VBS program.

-This gave them options–they could build with cups, play hopscotch, hula hoop or cheer–while everyone else happily got wet.
+This gave them options.
+They could build with red plastic cups, play hopscotch, hula hoop or cheer from the sidelines.
+Everyone else happily got wet without complaints.

 First, though, we started with water-related relays.

-Then we played a water splash ball variation of the “egg toss” game.
+Then we played a water-splash variation of the “egg toss” game.

-Along with Jumping Jacks Algonquin, that took up 15 of the 20 minutes.
+Along with Jumping Jacks Algonquin, which took up 15 of the 20 minutes.

 The last five minutes–throw the water splash balls at each other with abandon!